RatulHasan/my-github/readme.txt

     });
     ``

-Developers can also add their custom template name by using the hook `my_github_custom_template`  like this
+Developers can also add their custom template by using the hook `my_github_custom_template`  like this

     ``
     add_filter('my_github_custom_template', function($url){